akosma/omxplayernode/README.md

 To be able to interact with the server, consider installing [omxplayerios][omxplayerios] on your iOS devices.

-## Future enhancements

-For future versions, the following features will be considered:

-- Web interface at the root path.

 ## License

 Check the LICENSE file for details.